MicrosoftDocs/Virtualization-Documentation/windowscontainers/about/when_containers.md

 Virtual machines have the following properties:
 - Can run other operating systems to the host operating system
-- Highest level of isolation a# Containers vs. App-V
+- Highest level of isolation
+- Provide very high availability without requiring application intelligence
+- Legacy applications
+- Strong resource management
+- Persistent storage

 ## About App-V ##

 Microsoft Application Virtualization (App-V) Provides anywhere user access to their applications on any authorized device without application installs.